mcernak/parsyll/README.md

-# nsylb: Neuromorphic Syllable Boundary detector
+# parsyll: Speech Syllable Parser

 The build system is based on CMake.
 To build, you should only need to do the following: